 Aside from the classic tree toppers that dominate living rooms during this holiday, you can also opt for more unique decorations that add a bit more personality to your decor.

-DIY snowmen toppers are a cute way to lean into a blue-and-white Christmas theme this year.
+DIY Christmas decorations are cost effective and unique, and DIY snowman toppers are a cute way to lean into a blue-and-white Christmas theme this year.
 You can find this topper all over Pinterest, and it's often made from two to three Styrofoam balls with buttons and mini hats or scarves glued to them.

 Bouquets are another fantastic Christmas tree topper idea.
-We recommend using seasonal flowers, like poinsettias, to add an extra flair to your holiday decor.
-Pine cones, evergreen sprigs, twigs, and alternative red flowers can be a great way to add a fresh and vibrant touch to your Christmas design scheme without looking too cheesy.
+We recommend using seasonal flowers, like poinsettias, to add an extra festive flair to your holiday decor.
+Pine cones, evergreen sprigs, twigs, and alternative red flowers can be great options for sustainable Christmas decor, and they add a fresh and vibrant touch to your Christmas design scheme without looking too cheesy.